Diana DeGette: Political positions

+DeGette voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion

-DeGette is pro-choice and the co-chair of the Pro-Choice Caucus.
+DeGette supports access to abortion and is the co-chair of the Pro-Choice Caucus.
 DeGette and her former fellow co-chair, Louise Slaughter, are the sponsors of the Prevention First Act.
 This act aims to decrease the number of unintended pregnancies, abortions and sexually transmitted diseases through better women's healthcare.
 The NARAL Pro-Choice America PAC endorsed DeGette and gave her a 100% approval rating based on her positions.
 DeGette also received a 100% rating from Planned Parenthood.
 The National Right to Life Committee gave her a 0% rating due to her strong pro-choice stance.

 Embryonic stem cell research

 DeGette has consistently voted in favor of the use of embryonic stem cell research.
 DeGette says "we must pass common-sense embryonic stem cell research legislation, placing these regulations into statute and once and for all, ensuring this critical life-saving research can be conducted for years to come, unimpeded by political whims or naysayers."
 DeGette and Charlie Dent introduced the bipartisan Stem Cell Research Act of 2011, which would provide lasting support for stem cell research.